What is the Mental Health Act

 The Mental Health Act sets out:

-More information on the Mental Health act and what it means can be found on the Rethink website.
-Frequently asked questions about the Act can also be found on the Mind website.
+More information on the Mental Health Act and what it means can be found at Rethink.
+Frequently asked questions about the act can also be found at Mind.

 Code of practice